Eddie Huang: Why I Denied My Sexual Assault for 20 Years

 After speaking to him that day, I thought I was done.
 I was past it and I never intended to talk about it again.
 I never ever thought I’d speak about it because I didn’t want it to define me.
 It wasn’t me.
 Then Harvey Weinstein happened.

 I was in China with my family bringing my girlfriend back to see our ancestral land for the first time.
 We went out for dinner, she met my brother for the first time, and as soon as I laid down to sleep I saw the alert on my phone for a New York Times article about Harvey Weinstein and his assaults on women.
-I read it over and over and over angry for the victims and angry that we ever fell for Weinstein and Miramax and Good Will Hunting, a movie that came out one year after the sk- trip incident and helped me get through my issues with domestic violence.
+I read it over and over and over angry for the victims and angry that we ever fell for Weinstein and Miramax and Good Will Hunting, a movie that came out one year after the ski-trip incident and helped me get through my issues with domestic violence.
 To this day, I watch Good Will Hunting during the holidays because it’s a part of me.
 It was a frequency I tune into because it reflects an emotion and experience I had that I didn’t always recognize as real until I saw it in that film.
 I was completely and utterly torn, but I didn’t say anything because I wasn’t a victim in that way.
 I was never touched.
 I was never raped.

 I remember the time I had to take a friend to the hospital because she had been raped.
 She was a shell of herself, shaking without anyone else to call.
 She was too embarrassed to tell her mother nor did she want to burden her with the pain.
 Like me, she had this sense that what was taken could never be regained.